Gageperrin/it-notes/it-topics/cissp.md

 ICS can be vulnerable to attack and it is best to air gap them to protect them from Internet access.
 Often ICS are not patched as much as possible because patching critical systems may cause unintended failure or downtime.
 These require dedicated patching strategies to guarantee availability as much as possible.
 This can be done through logging, monitoring, anomaly detection, conducting vulnerability assessments, and using VLAN's or zoning techniques to prevent an attacker from iterating through ICS systems if an individual one is breached.

 SCADA is a system architecture that comprises computers, networking, and proprietary devices as well as UI for the management of an entire system.
 Manages small and large-scale industrial, infrastructure, and facility processes.
+It focuses on data-gathering and events.

 DCS monitors, controls, and gathers data from components like controllers, sensors and other devices. unlike SCADA it include local and remote management capabilities but is usually controlled locally.
+It focuses on process and state.

 PLC is an industrial computer specifically used for the control of manufacturing processes.
 Key features include high reliability, ease of programming, and diagnosis of process problems.
 It is often networked with other PLC devices and SCADA systems.